UniversityofBrighton/2023-fair-multidimensional-media/episodes/uniform-resource-locators.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

-- URLs can be a simple means to find a website
+- URLs can be a simple means to find a website.
-- URLs can also include additional information which allows a server to change how the webpage is 'served'
+- URLs can also include additional information which allows a server to change how the webpage is 'served'.
 - Anchors allow to easily jump to part of the page.
 - URLs also provide the means to use a website as a database which can be queried via the URL path.